AustenLamacraft/academic-kickstart/content/courses/tqm/lieb-liniger-model/index.md

 \label{LL_NoddI}
 $$

 However, if we do that we'll have to shift $\theta(k)$ by $\pi$.
 Either way, we get a ground state distribution of $k_j$ that is symmetrically distributed around zero.
-If you think about the fermion problem, the quantization condition \eqref{LL_Nodd} is a bit odd, as it corresponds to _antiperiodic_ boundary conditions.
+If you think about the fermion problem, the quantization condition $\eqref{LL_Nodd}$ is a bit odd, as it corresponds to _antiperiodic_ boundary conditions.
 This doesn't bother the bosons, since their wavefunction is the modulus of the fermionic wavefunction.
 Note that the ground state of an even number of fermions with periodic boundary conditions is actually two fold degenerate, with an 'extra' fermion at one of the Fermi points.
-For the bosons this would correspond to putting an extra $\pi$ into \eqref{LL_BE}.
+For the bosons this would correspond to putting an extra $\pi$ into $\eqref{LL_BE}$.

-As we begin to reduce $c$ from $\infty$, and as long as the values of $k_j$ evolve smoothly, without any jumps, we can stick with the assignments \eqref{LL_NevenI} or \eqref{LL_NoddI} of $I_j$ for the ground state.
+As we begin to reduce $c$ from $\infty$, and as long as the values of $k_j$ evolve smoothly, without any jumps, we can stick with the assignments $\eqref{LL_NevenI}$ or $\eqref{LL_NoddI}$ of $I_j$ for the ground state.

 ### Thermodynamic Limit